MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-transactions-settlement-date.md

 ## Set up vendor posting profiles for dimensions control for settlements

-Use this procedure to set up vendor posting profiles for dimension control for settlements by using the **Vendor posting profiles** form.
+Use this procedure to set up vendor posting profiles for settlement dimension control using the **Vendor posting profiles** page.
 For required groups or for a vendor, you must specify a dimension set for dimension control.
 You must also allow empty values at settlement control for the posting profile.

 1. Click **Accounts payable** \> **Setup** \> **Vendor posting profiles**.